-- A. Retail Stores primarily engaged in selling of merchandise for personal or household consumption and rendering services incidental to the sale of goods, including hardware stores, grocery stores, meat and seafood markets, fruit stores and vegetable markets, candy stores, nut and confectionery stores, dairy product stores, retail stores, carryouts, florists, eating and drinking places where service is provided totally within the building, self service laundromats, laundry and dry cleaning shops, beauty shops, health spas, barber shops, shoe repair or shining shops or any other like retail establishment consistent with the above listed uses.
-Businesses providing drive-thru facilities or facilities which do not require the occupant to leave his or her car are not considered permitted uses. - B. Office facilities for the providing of personal services such as insurance agencies, insurance brokers, real estate offices, law offices, offices of physicians, dentists, osteopaths, chiropractors, podiatrists or other allied medical, dental or optical fields, accountants, architects, and engineers. - C. Offices of credit agencies, personal credit institutions or loan offices provided that no drive-in windows are provided. - D. Offices of veterinarians. - E. Temporary structures such as mobile offices and temporary buildings of a non-residential character may be used incidental to construction work on the premises or on adjacent public projects or during a period while the permanent structure is being constructed.
-The user of said structure shall obtain a permit for such temporary use, which permit shall be valid for six (6) months and may be renewed not more than twice.
+- A. Retail Stores primarily engaged in selling of merchandise for personal or household consumption and rendering services incidental to the sale of goods, including hardware stores, grocery stores, meat and seafood markets, fruit stores and vegetable markets, bakeries, ice cream, and candy stores, nut and confectionery stores, dairy product stores, carry-outs, florists, eating and drinking establishments where service is provided totally within the building, self-service laundromats, laundry and dry cleaning shops, beauty shops, health spas, barber shops, shoe repair or shining shops, private copying, mailing, and mailbox services or any other like retail establishment consistent with the above listed uses.
+Businesses providing drive-thru facilities or facilities which do not require the occupant to leave his or her car are not considered permitted uses. - B. Office facilities for providing personal services such as insurance agencies, insurance brokers, real estate offices, law offices, offices of physicians or veterinarians, and other licensed medical fields, accountants and financial consultants, architects, and engineers. - C. Exercise, fitness, health, and dance studios. - D. Computer sales and repair facilities, lawn and garden equipment sales and service. - E. Temporary structures such as mobile offices and temporary buildings of a non-residential character may be used incidental to construction work on the premises or on adjacent public projects or during a period while the permanent structure is being constructed.
+The user of said structure shall obtain a zoning permit for such temporary use, which permit shall be valid for six (6) months and may be renewed not more than twice.
 Renewal of the permit shall be at the discretion of the Zoning Inspector on finding of reasonable progress toward completion of the permanent structure or project.
 The Zoning Inspector may require provisions for sanitary waste disposal, solid waste disposal and water supply, as he/she deems necessary.
 The fees for such permit and renewals thereof shall be established by the Board of Township Trustees.
 Said temporary structure shall be removed not later than ten (10) days after expiration of said permit.
 No unit shall be occupied as a residence without approval of the Board of Zoning Appeals as granted in compliance with provisions of Article XXVIII of this Resolution.